 Aerosol dusters predominantly come in a steel can with a plastic trigger sprayer.
 It is possible for the sprayer to become charged from either handling or from the propellant being discharged, so may be a concern for cleaning sensitive electronics.
 The Chemtronics Ultrajet® Duster System includes a chrome trigger sprayer and a refill can with a threaded valve.
 The sprayer can be reused with refill cans that are sold separately.
 The advantage of the chrome sprayer is more precise spray control and ESD (electrostatic discharge) control.
 The chrome trigger is conductive, so will not build up a charge, and has the potential of being grounded.
 For example, if the user is grounded by a wrist strap, the sprayer and can be grounded as well if in good contact with the person’s hand.

 What’s The Correct Technique for Spraying Aerosol Duster or “Canned Air”?

-To achieve the optimum force out of a can of duster, spray short three to five-second blast at room temperature.
+To achieve the optimum force out of a can of duster, spray short three- to five-second blasts at room temperature.
 When an aerosol duster is sprayed continually, it acts as an efficient heat sink and will cool down.
 This lowering of the can temperature also lowers the internal pressure of the can, which will greatly decrease the generated force.

 For more information on finding the best aerosol duster for your application, contact Chemtronics at email@example.com or 770-424-4888.